The Future of Fitness: How Wearable Technology is Transforming Health Tracking

 Sleep Monitoring and Stress Management

-Sleep tracking is now common in smart bands.
+Sleep tracking has become a standard feature in most smart bands.
 These devices can tell you:

 • How long you sleep